Republic of Congo candidate Kolelas dies of COVID-19 - WTMJ

 BRAZZAVILLE, Republic of Congo (AP) — Republic of Congo’s top presidential opposition candidate Guy Brice Parfait Kolelas, who was hospitalized with COVID-19 complications on election day, has died, a spokesman said Monday.

+The 61-year-old politician had been flown to France for further treatment on Sunday but died shortly after landing in Paris, aides said.

-The 61-year-old politician was last seen in a video circulating Saturday on social media in which he told supporters he was “fighting death.”
-Aides later said he was been flown to France for further treatment.
-Spokesman Justin Nzoloufoua confirmed his death Monday to The Associated Press.
+He was last seen in a video circulating Saturday on social media in which he told supporters he was “fighting death.”

 Kolelas, who won 15% of the vote in the 2016 election, was expected to finish second to President Denis Sassou N’Guesso, one of Africa’s longest-serving leaders with more than 36 years in office.